 |Blaeu Coila (1654):||No entry|

-The name Stayamrie (local name Stayamra) is often assigned to Craigbraneoch Hill at the head of Glen Afton.
-However, Stayamrie is one of the three rock faces on the hill, the other two being Corbie Craig and Garnel Craig
+Stayamrie is one of the three named rock faces on the north face of Craigbraneoch Hill the other two being Corbie Craig and Garnel Craig.

-In the Ayrshire Ordnance Survey Name Books 1855-57 Stayamrie is described as ‘a high cliff on the north side of Craigbraneoch Hill.
-Derivation not known.’
+A high perpendicular Cliff on the north side of Craigbraneoch Hill.
+Derivation not known.